Zeioth/compiler.nvim/README.md

 Press F6 on NeoVim.
 Yes that's all.

 ## Advanced
 You don't need to do any of this as the plugin works out of the box with all the supported languages.
-But if you want to implement custom behaviors, read this:
+But if you want to implement custom behaviors, read this section

 #### Per project options
 This it not necessary.
 But if you want, you can set per project option with `:set option=""`